Header/Footer Keyword Filter

 **Step 2: Choose Header or Footer**

-Header Filter: Scans the first 2-3 lines of message Footer Filter: Scans the last 2-3 lines of message
+**Footer Filter**: Scans the **last 2-3 lines** of message

 Or use **both** for comprehensive filtering.